 Key Stage 2 Geography Drivers

 Pupils should extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, and North and South America.
 This will include the location and characteristics of a range of the world’s significant human and physical features.
-The areas of place and locational knowledge, physical geography, human geography and local geography (Y3 and Y5) / fieldwork (Y4 and Y6) are interleaved and revisited every term.
+The areas of place and locational knowledge, physical geography, human geography and local geography and fieldwork are interleaved and revisited every term.
 They are taught during the same academic weeks to allow the Subject Lead to monitor progression across the school.

-Children will have regular opportunities for retrieval practice and to reflect on their learning.
-They will continue to build a range of vocabulary to enable them to articulate their understanding of geography.
-Children will develop their geographical skills by implementing them throughout the year and building on them as they move up the school.
-They will understand the processes that cause change over time to physical and human features.
+Children have regular opportunities for retrieval practice and to reflect on their learning.
+They continue to build a range of vocabulary to enable them to articulate their understanding of geography.
+Children develop their geographical skills by implementing them throughout the year and building on them as they move up the school.
+They understand the processes that cause change over time to physical and human features.

-Our children will be confident in explaining what it means to be a geographer – that a geographer can locate and describe places across the world and investigate them using resources; can talk about patterns in countries in terms of weather and physical and human features; and can use geographical vocabulary to describe a places location and their physical and human features.
+Our children are confident in explaining what it means to be a geographer – that a geographer can locate and describe places across the world and investigate them using resources; can talk about patterns in countries in terms of both weather and physical and human features; and can use geographical vocabulary to describe a place's location and their physical and human features.

 Teachers will feel confident teaching geography and subsequently will be confident in their delivery of our curriculum.
-CPD, lesson observations, learning walks, feedback and professional dialogue will offer teachers the support they need to build this confidence in the subject.
+CPD, lesson observations, learning walks, feedback and professional dialogue will offer teachers the support they need to build confidence in the subject.

 An example of skill progression within our geography curriculum

 G2.1 Understand seasonal weather and describe hot and cold places in relation to where they are in the world.